jj5/kickass-crypto/README.md

 echo "the secret data is: $plaintext.\n";
 ```

+It took a lot of work to make things that simple!

 If you want to host the demo code you need to host the files in
 [src/demo/](https://github.com/jj5/kickass-crypto/tree/main/src/demo/)
 and include a valid `config.php` file in the project base directory (that's the directory that